-Investment executive JoAnn Price was born on January 7, 1950 in North Wales, Pennsylvania.
-She received her B.A. degree from Howard University in Washington, D.C. in 1971.
+Investment banker JoAnn Price was born on January 7, 1950 in North Wales, Pennsylvania to Margaret Ethyl Harris and Joseph Harris.
+Price received her B.A. degree from Howard University in Washington, D.C. in 1971.

 Price is an active member of Union Baptist Church in Hartford, Connecticut.
 She served in a number of capacities, leading to her ordination as deacon in 2012.
 Price and her husband, James Price, a retired attorney, have three children.

 JoAnn Price was interviewed by The HistoryMakers on November 20, 2018.